 fibrillin gene (FBN1)! is caused by a mutation in the

-- Definition: a family of glycoproteins synthesized by fibroblasts and secreted (as triple-stranded procollagen) into the extracellular space
+- Definition: : a family of glycoproteins synthesized by fibroblasts and secreted (as triple-stranded procollagen) into the extracellular space.
+Collagen is the most ubiquitous protein in humans.

 - Structure: a collagen molecule is a protein with a repeating amino acid sequence (Gly-X-Y)n